 Justice Reinvestment in Wisconsin

-- Creates a “risk reduction” sentencing option to encourage individuals to complete programs in prison that are designed to reduce the likelihood of reoffending; and
+- Created a “risk reduction” sentencing option to encourage individuals to complete programs in prison that are designed to reduce the likelihood of reoffending; and

-- Reinvests $10 million over two years to expand community-based recidivism reduction programs including substance use treatment, employment services, and access to mental health care.
+- Reinvested $10 million over two years to expand community-based recidivism-reduction programs, including substance use treatment, employment services, and access to mental health care.